pabarnard/data-structures-and-algorithms-lectures/14-graphs.md

 Note that weights in the graph are ignored.
 To repeat: the union-find technique works for undirected graphs, weighted or unweighted.

 ### Method III: Topological sort
+Yet another way we can detect if a cycle exists is by attempting a topological sort for the graph if it is a directed graph.
+A **topological sort** for a *directed* graph, weighted or unweighted, puts the nodes in order in such a way so that for each edge connecting from node $X$ to node $Y$, $X$ comes before $Y$.
+In example 2, two possible topological sorts are `A, B, C, D` or `A, B, D, C`.
+A couple of strategies for a topological sort are Kahn's algorithm and depth-first search.

-Sort nodes in terms of those that come first (e.g. A -> B means A is before B); many ways to sort topologically, and if there is a cycle, there is no topological sort
+Now if there is a cycle for the directed graph, there is no topological sort.
+Weights are ignored.

-Works only for directed graphs, weighted or unweighted

-When to use each method, including Bellman-Ford
+Depending on the implementation, you might use a stack, set and/or queue.

+### Summary of methods
+The most general approach for detecting a cycle is with depth-first search (DFS), which works for any graph type.
+The union-find technique works for undirected graphs, and if there are weights, they're not considered.
+Topological sorting works for a directed graph, regardless of if there are weights or not.

+If you need to consider negative cycles, i.e., cycles where the sum of the weights is negative, then use the Bellman-Ford algorithm, which will be described in the next section.

 ## Shortest path
 When you need to find the shortest path between two nodes - or for all pairs of nodes, there are many algorithms out there.
 The graph's type - weighted (including possibly negative weights) vs. unweighted and directed vs. undirected - and the goal of the problem play a major role in determining which algorithm works best.